 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Organization is exposed to credit risk resulting from the possibility that a customer or counterparty to a financial instrument defaults on their financial obligations.
 The Organization is exposed to credit risk resulting mainly from its accounts receivable, investments and promissory note receivable balances.
-This risk has increased from the prior year due to the Organization's promissory note receivable balance at March 31, 2022.
+There have not been any changes in the risk from the prior year.